enemonsieur/offis_repo/AREAS/grey matters/Work in Progress.md

 	4. Rich Cameroonian wanting better taste of their culture
 2. Create an avatar of those MOFO
 	1. People that want to focus long enough to finish projects/ online courses/work from home/ have their own deadlines
+	2. LANGUAGE:
+		1. People that want to learn the basic of any language
+		2. Student that stop progressing in german but want to land a job .
+Wanna jump from A2 to B2
 3. Check how big the market is and ajust the audience
 	4. Medium big for focus longer: "complete online course" blog
 4. Find relevant content people used online